 To prepare all students for the challenges and opportunities in the 21st century global economy by providing rigorous, equitable and accessible education in STEM.

 Advances in science and engineering are essential for ensuring America's and Hawaii's economic growth and our national security.
 During the next decade, U.S. demand for scientists and engineers is expected to increase at four times the rate for all other occupations.
 STEM is infused within every facet of our society and plays a major role in determining Hawaii's future viability.
 STEM education develops tomorrow's innovators who will overcome the unforeseen challenges in healthcare, public safety, the economy and the environment.
-Goal of STEM education in Hawaii's schools are:
+The goals of STEM education in Hawaii's schools are:

 - Transform and revitalize the teaching and learning of science and mathematics in grades K-12 by purposefully integrating science and mathematics with technology and engineering.